GX-mobgeek/extensor/README.md

 ...

 unique(io, {
-  storage: adapters.IORedis(new Redis()) // default stores in process object });
+  storage: adapters.IORedis(new Redis()) // default is stored in a simple local object });

 ```